Chichen Itza Mayan Cuisine

 - Not recommended for people with physical disabilities due to long walks and terrain not suitable for wheelchairs.

-- Children under 4 are fro free and they have to go on the legs of their parents or guardians.
+- Children under 3 are free and they have to go on the legs of their parents or guardians.

 - In the archaeological zone it is not allowed to carry backpacks or suitcases.